AntonisGkortzis/islander/guide.md

 source: [google images](https://www.google.com/search?q=vlacherna+monastery&source=lnms&tbm=isch&sa=X&ved=0ahUKEwii8dz3v9rgAhWIJVAKHbYBDdcQ_AUIDigB&biw=1439&bih=611#imgrc=KtydXl-X0iw7OM)

 * [Achilleion](https://www.tripadvisor.com/Restaurant_Review-g662629-d1097320-Reviews-Achilleion-Corfu_Town_Corfu_Ionian_Islands.html): A palace built as a home for the Austrian Royalty Elisabeth of Bavaria also known as princess Sisi.
-Corfu was Sisis favourite vacation place so she wanted the palace to be as beautiful as her thoughts for the island.
+Corfu was Sisi's favourite vacation place so she wanted the palace to be as beautiful as her thoughts for the island.
 As a result the palace is stunning on the inside as well as on the outside with huge gardens filled with flowers and statues inspired from greek mythology.

 ![](/images/corfu_achilleion.jpg)

 source: [google images](https://www.google.com/search?biw=1440&bih=611&tbm=isch&sa=1&ei=Z8R1XKy5IMf8kwXV3JbYCQ&q=achilleion+inside&oq=achillei&gs_l=img.1.1.35i39l2j0l8.350115.352034..353665...0.0..0.107.752.6j2......1....1..gws-wiz-img.XcHRWCtINcM#imgrc=HFtiHoz0GbfqBM)

 #### <a name"visitcorfu"></a>When to visit?
 If not in the summer when it is best for almost all islands then i would recommend Orthodox Easter time.
-Corfu has some unique traditions that make it a very popular destination around this time so be prepared for a big crowd but it's worth it.Two of the rituals that stand out are Good Friday when the epitaph processions which have different colours depeding on the church come out all intersect at the centre of town and Holy Saturday when suddenly the mood changes within a few minutes from the mourning of the epitaph to the joy of the first Easter which here happens at 11:00 a.m in the morning of Saturday.Locals throw in the streets large clay pitchers filled with water from every balcony of the island while the church bells peal joyfully.
+Corfu has some unique traditions that make it a very popular destination around this time so be prepared for a big crowd but it's worth it.
+Two of the rituals that stand out are Good Friday when the epitaph processions which have different colours depending on the church come out all intersect at the centre of town and Holy Saturday when suddenly the mood changes within a few minutes from the mourning of the epitaph to the joy of the first Easter which here happens at 11:00 a.m in the morning of Saturday.
+Locals throw in the streets large clay pitchers filled with water from every balcony of the island while the church bells peal joyfully.
 After that the three marching bands come out again to parade around the town playing joyful music this time.
 You are not convinced yet?
 Make sure to check out the video below.

 <b>Youtube video: Easter in Corfu</b>
 [![Easter in corfu](/images/easter_in_corfu.png)](https://www.youtube.com/watch?v=POPGKaSnUWI)